Applying for assistive technology

-- there is a concern procedures have not been followed
+- there's a concern procedures haven't been followed

-- there is a dispute about the moderation decision.
+- there's a dispute about the moderation decision.

 Start the process by first talking to your local assistive technology coordinator.

 If you want to go further, you can make a written request for a review to the National Coordinator for Assistive Technology.
-You will receive a written response within 10 days.
+You'll receive a written response within 10 days.

 Last reviewed: Has this been useful?
 Give us your feedback